SL477/SL477.github.io/_posts/2022-09-19-Machine-Learning-and-Model-Railway-Making.md

 ---
-title: Machine Learning & Model Railway Making
+title: Machine Learning and Model Railway Making
-layout: page
+layout: post
 categories: Model Railway
 excerpt: Making a model railway diorama with the help of a machine learning translation model
+author: Tom Fishwick
 ---

 ![Kato 28-889, mini diorama curve](/assets/images/kato-28-889.JPG)
-*Kato 28-889, mini diorama curve*
+_Kato 28-889, mini diorama curve_

 Above is the Kato 28-889, mini diorama, which I just finished building and am waiting for the wood glue to dry.
 A surprising use for Machine Learning.